anon-researcher-icmla/Early-Detection-of-Parkinsons-Disease/README.md

 - Identify significant biomarkers and features related to early PD detection
 - Build and compare multiple machine learning and deep learning models
 - Achieve high prediction accuracy and model interpretability

+The ultimate goal of this project is to contribute to the development of **AI-assisted diagnostic tools** that can support healthcare professionals and improve early intervention strategies.

+This repository includes:

+- 📊 Exploratory Data Analysis (EDA)
+- ⚙️ Feature Engineering and Selection
+- 🤖 Machine Learning and Neural Network Implementation
+- 📈 Model Evaluation and Metrics
+- 📁 Dataset documentation and reproducibility

+> This project is part of an ongoing academic research effort and is continuously evolving with experimentation, tuning, and validation.